electroneum/electroneum-web3.js/docs/docs/guides/basics/eth.md

 ## Final Thoughts

-Web3.js version 4.x provides a powerful and easy-to-use interface for interacting with the Ethereum network and building decentralized applications.
+Web3.js version 4.x provides a powerful and easy-to-use interface for interacting with the Electroneum SmartChain network and building decentralized applications.
 And it has been rewritten in TypeScript but for simplicity of this tutorial we interacted with it in JavaScript.

-The Ethereum ecosystem is constantly evolving, and there is always more to learn and discover.
+The Electroneum SmartChain ecosystem is constantly evolving, and there is always more to learn and discover.
 As you continue to develop your skills and knowledge, keep exploring and experimenting with new technologies and tools to build innovative and decentralized solutions.